vtex/shoreline/styleguides/admin/documentation/form/select.md

 ### Block

 You can define the select as a block-level element.
-Does it means that the Select will have full-width by default.
+It means that the Select will have full-width by default.
 To use this variation the `block` property should have a true value.

 ```jsx
 function Example() {